First, it is necessary to differentiate between a wake after sleep onset (WASO) and a natural wake.

 - Given enough time, you can even wake up entirely on your own without needing an alarm.
 Natural wakes from certain sleep blocks can also become more frequent after adaptation.¬†

 - Waking up in light sleep is the most ideal natural wake.
-This is because light sleep wakes often very refreshing and invigorating.
+This is because light sleep wakes are often very refreshing and invigorating.
 The transition from deeper sleep stages to lighter sleep stages and finally awakening is smooth.

 - Because this is the deepest sleep stage, natural wakes are extremely¬†rare.
 However, more research may be necessary to answer some mechanisms of SWS when a natural wake is prepared.¬†